Joint and Dual Degree Definitions

 Dual Degree

 A dual degree program is an integrated program of study designed to result in students earning two distinct University degrees in parallel by completing the requirements of two full degree programs, typically over a period of time shorter than would otherwise be required to complete both programs sequentially.
 It requires the completion of all requirements for each degree, but allows students to count designated credits to fulfill the requirements for both degrees.
 Students must be accepted and meet the requirements for each degree and follow the rules for the transfer or use of credit from one program to the other.
 Dual degree programs are primarily designed for the degrees to be earned concurrently, however may be earned consecutively.
 When one of the degrees is a bachelor's degree, the degrees will normally be earned consecutively.
 Undergraduate degrees describe a full program of study, which includes the core, major requirements, and credit hour requirements.
-Dual degrees can be any combination of Undergraduate degree and Graduate degree or two Graduate degrees, however, a student may not earn two Undergraduate degrees, whether concurrently or consecutively.
+Dual degrees can be any combination of Undergraduate degree and Graduate/Professional degree or two Graduate/Professional degrees, however, a student may not earn two Undergraduate degrees, whether concurrently or consecutively.
+The only exception is for students who return to pursue an accelerated Bachelor of Science in Nursing degree.

 Joint Degree